What Is My Screen Resolution

 Before getting technical, let’s answer the question most people come here for: what is my screen resolution right now and what is my display resolution on this device?

-Screen resolution is the number of pixels your display can show horizontally and vertically, written as width × height (for example, 1920 × 1080).
+Screen resolution is the number of pixels your display can show horizontally and vertically, written as width × height (for example 1920 × 1080).
+This also answers the common question: “How many pixels is my screen?”
+If you’re wondering “What Is My Screen Resolution”, this number represents the exact pixel dimensions of your display.
 A higher resolution means sharper visuals and more on-screen space.

 In summary: